 More Academic Results

-This suggests that subliminal messages worked when messages students heard and had conscious awareness of did’t.
+This suggests that subliminal messages worked, but messages students heard and had conscious awareness of didn’t work.

 Clinic Uses Subliminal Recordings Successfully

 In 1951, Dr. Hal Becker, a behavioral scientist who was previously part of the Tulane University Medical Staff, began studying subliminal phenomena.
 Dr. Becker has published dozens of research articles that demonstrate the effectiveness of subliminal stimuli.

 One of Dr. Becker’s projects used subliminal stress reduction messages added to the sound system at the McDonagh Medical Center in Kansas City, Missouri.
 A seven-month experiment produced dramatic results:

 - Fainting from needle pain dropped to nearly zero.

 - Smoking in the staff lounge dropped by as much as 79%.

 - Anger flare-ups in the packed patient waiting area fell by nearly 60%.